The first black African to hold the position of UN Secret...

 Kofi Atta Annan, born on April 8, 1938 in Kumasi, Ghana, served as the seventh Secretary-General of the United Nations (UN) between 1997 and 2006.
 He was the first person of African descent to hold that post.

-In which of the following is the ceremonial and executive powers fused? ...
+Which of the following functions is performed by the executive? ...